Conducting a Modern Slavery Audit

 Modern slavery headline figures

-• 12,727 potential victims of modern slavery were referred to the Home Office in 2021, which is a 20% increase from the year before
+• 17,004 potential victims of modern slavery were referred to the Home Office in 2023, which is the highest annual number since the National Referral Mechanism(NRM) began

 • only 40% of companies provided sufficient disclosure on slavery risks